Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Numerical set-up and observations

-Our modeling approach will rely on a Quasi-Linear (QL) type of approximation, expected in the presence of a strong condensate, where 3D fluctuations primarily interact with the 2D condensate.
-This picture is confirmed by analyzing the spectral energy fluxes, decomposed into different interaction types, 3D-2D, 2D-2D and 3D-3D (see \citep{buzzicotti2018energy}), as showcased in Fig.~\ref{fig:flux_cond}(a) for $Ro = 0.011$ and $Re= 23$.
-The large scales, dominated by the condensate, are primarily energized by 3D modes excited around $k_f$.
+Our modeling approach will rely on a Quasi-Linear (QL) type of approximation, justifiable in the presence of a strong condensate with which 3D fluctuations primarily interact --- instead of with any intermediate 2D mode.
+We discuss the range of validity of this approach in \S\ref{sec:homoA}.
+In our DNS, the relevance of this picture is confirmed by analyzing the spectral energy fluxes, decomposed into different interaction types, 3D-2D, 2D-2D and 3D-3D (see \citep{buzzicotti2018energy}), as showcased in Fig.~\ref{fig:flux_cond}(a) for $Ro = 0.011$ and $Re= 23$.
+The large scales, dominated by the condensate, are primarily energized by 3D modes excited around $k_f$, while 2D-2D interactions are subdominant.
 Meanwhile, only a small portion of the injected energy reaches small scales for this $Ro$.
-Such a directional transfer of energy \textit{from} 3D modes \textit{to} 2D modes appears to be ubiquitous in rotating flows \citep{smith1999transfer, kolvin2009energy,rubio2014upscale,guervilly2014large,di2020phase,guzman2020competition,kolokolov2020structure,de2022discontinuous,shaltiel2024direct}.
+Such a directional transfer of energy \textit{from} 3D modes \textit{to} 2D modes appears to be ubiquitous in rotating flows \citep{smith1999transfer, kolvin2009energy,rubio2014upscale,guervilly2014large,clark2020phase,guzman2020competition,kolokolov2020structure,de2022discontinuous,shaltiel2024direct}.
 One goal of the present work is to suggest a first-principles explanation of this phenomenon.